henriTheSecond/ingress-service-monitor/README.md

 - TAGINGRESSSERVICE: e.g.: gw-us-east (the tag that can be placed on services to be monitored by traefik|fabio)
 - SERVICENAMEINGRESSGATEWAY: e.g.: gateway-us-east (the name of the service for the ingress gateway)
 - INGRESSPORT: default= 9997 (the port that the envoy ingress gateway needs to expose in its listeners)
-- INGRESSHEALTHCHECKPORT: default=8443 (the healthcheck port that the envoy ingress gateway needs to expose)
+- INGRESSHEALTHCHECKPORT: default=8443 (the healthcheck port that the envoy ingress gateway needs to expose, :8443/ready is used)
 - INGRESSSERVICENAME: gateway-us-east-ingress (the name of the service that will be monitored by traefik|fabio)
 - CONSULHTTPURL: default= http://127.0.0.1:8500
 - CONSULTOKEN: (need write permissions on SERVICENAMEINGRESSGATEWAY, read permissions on /config and /config/service-defaults/serviceName)